Tropical hyperelliptic curves in the plane: Combinatorial obstructions for hyperelliptic graphs

 \section{Combinatorial obstructions for hyperelliptic graphs}

 Armed with our sprawling and crowded criteria, we are now ready to prove that chains are the only combinatorial types of hyperelliptic graphs that appear as the skeleton of a smooth tropical plane curve.
-We begin with the case of $2$-connected graphs.
+We begin with the case of $2$-edge-connected graphs.

-\begin{proposition} If a trivalent hyperelliptic graph is $2$-connected, either it is a chain or it is crowded. \end{proposition}
+\begin{proposition} If a trivalent hyperelliptic graph is $2$-edge-connected, either it is a chain or it is crowded. \end{proposition}

+We remark that the $2$-edge-connected assumption is vital.
+Without it, we could have any of the four graphs in Figure \ref{figure:sprawling_graphs}, all of which are hyperelliptic but none of which are chains or crowded.

-\begin{proof} Let $G$ be a $2$-connected hyperelliptic graph of genus $g$.
-By Proposition \ref{ladder_proposition}, $G$ is a ladder over a tree with $g-1$ nodes, each with valency at most three.
-Note that $G$ is the $2$-connected chain of genus $g$ if and only if the tree is a line segment.
+\begin{proof} Let $G$ be a $2$-edge-connected hyperelliptic graph of genus $g$.
+By Proposition \ref{ladder_proposition}, $G$ is a ladder over a tree with $g-1$ vertices, each with valency at most three.
+Note that $G$ is the $2$-edge-connected chain of genus $g$ if and only if the tree is a line segment.
 Assume $G$ is not a chain.
 Then the tree must contain a trivalent vertex and so $G$ is of the form shown in Figure~\ref{figure:crowded_hyperelliptic}, where each unknown box contains at least one bi-edge.
 Corollary \ref{crowded_corollary} implies that $G$ is crowded. \end{proof}

 \begin{proposition} If $G$ is the hyperelliptic skeleton of a smooth tropical plane curve, then $G$ is a chain. \end{proposition}

 Our proof of this proposition will show something even stronger: that if a graph is the skeleton of a smooth tropical plane curve, and there exists \emph{some} metric on that graph that makes it hyperelliptic (not necessarily the metric given by that embedding), then that graph must be a chain under that new metric.